top of page

 That said, Wisconsin’s harsh seasons shorten every roof’s lifespan to some degree.
 Whether your shingles are 3-tab or architectural, regular inspections (especially after major storms) remain the smartest way to protect your home and avoid surprises.

-What to Expect in the First Year of a New Roof
+Year 0-1: What to Expect from a Brand-New Roof

 Performance & Settling: